Children around the world

 This interesting wetland is presented in detail on the pages Travel episodes – Iraq 1973: The hospitable mudir, and Iraq 1973: Dust storm and sheep’s head.

-This picture of a Madan father and son was taken in 1977, prior to the destruction of this area.
-(Photo copyright © by Kaj Halberg)
+These pictures of Madan men with infants were taken in 1977, prior to the destruction of the marshes.
+(Photos copyright © by Kaj Halberg)

-Children in the village of Hamar.
+Children in the village of Hamar, situated at the outskirts of the marshes.
 It is often the duty of Arabian girls, however young, to take care of a smaller sibling.
 (Photo copyright © by Kaj Halberg)

 Jordan